GoldZiege/battleship/README.md

 ![Screenshot of the game grid](docs/game-grid.png)

-- Input validation and error-checking:
+### Input validation and error-checking:
 - The user cannot enter coordinates outside the game-grid
 - The user cannot enter a string longer or shorter than two characters
 - The user cannot enter an empty string
 - The user can user upper or lower case for letters

 ![Screenshot of error message](docs/input-validation.png)

+### Game ending
 - If the player looses the game they get to see where the ships were placed.

 ![Screenshot of a lost game](docs/lose-screen.png)